 Lopez started in the position of Secretary but was shortly convinced by Truong to be on the Executive Board in the opening position of Vice President.
 Next year, Lopez will be attending Rutgers and was accepted into the Honors Living-Learning Community.
 “She worked hard over the last year to make programs come to fruition,” said Boylan.
 “We can thank her for all of the coordination of this evening’s program and our fundraiser this year.”

 “I am so proud of how far we have come,” Lopez said.
 “Specifically, I would like to thank Linda Truong for restarting the chapter here at Brookdale.
 Without her none of this would have been possible.
-And Professor Boylan for stepping up and making all of this happen along with being an incredible mentor to me.
+And Professor Boylan for stepping up and making this happen along with being an incredible mentor to me.
 And Angela for bringing laughter into all the meetings, making the Zoom experience forever memorable.”

 Giamos was the chapter’s delegate at all the conferences.
 “This is the perfect role for Angela,” said Boylan.
 “She had to interface with people across the country.
 She is the communications maven, and she takes incredible notes and represented Brookdale at these very high-profile meetings and then came back to report and shared with us what was going on nationally to help us make things happen locally.”

 “This whole experience has been so cool and great,” Giamos said.
-“I have made friends in this society and I have been able to market this club and network and all these cool things.”
+“I have made friends in this society, and I have been able to market this club and network and all these cool things.”

 When Truong first came to Brookdale, she was an animation major.
-After two weeks, she realized that was not for her.
+After two weeks, she realized that it was not for her.
 “I felt very lost and did not know what to do,” she said.
-During her first semester at Brookdale she was in Professor Boylan’s Psych 106 class.
+During her first semester at Brookdale, she was in Professor Boylan’s Psych 106 class.
 “I just loved her enthusiasm about psychology,” Truong said.
 “Starting Psi Beta gave me the driving force to do Psychology.”
 Truong is transferring to The College of New Jersey next year.

 “I hope all the new inductees inspire future students to become involved and this experience expands your love and knowledge for psychology,” Truong said.
 “Together you can ultimately create a community of individuals ready to enter the mental health profession.”

 Rebecca Arleth is from Farmingdale.
-She is a Psychology and Physics major, with interest in Forensic Psychology.
+She is a Psychology and Physics major, with an interest in Forensic Psychology.

 Joie Bauman is from Holmdel.
-She is a Human Services-Pre-Social Work major, with interest in clinical work and trauma-focused treatment.
+She is a Human Services-Pre-Social Work major, with an interest in clinical work and trauma-focused treatment.
 She is Captain of Brookdale’s Cheer Team, and currently working as a mental health advocate specialist and psychiatrist’s intern.
 Her future goal is to gain a BSW/MSW from Rutgers University School of Social Work.

 Taylor Borkowski is from Matawan and is a Psychology major.

 Sophia Giselle Dargis is from Tinton Falls.
-She is a Psychology and Pre-Social Work major, with interest in Clinical Psychology and would like to blend Fashion with Psychology.
+She is a Psychology and Pre-Social Work major, with an interest in Clinical Psychology and would like to blend Fashion with Psychology.
 Her goal is to be a therapist or professor.

-Ryan Delucia is from Neptune, is a Psychology and Pre-Social Work major, with interest in counseling, addiction studies, gender and sexuality with a goal to be a therapist working with recovering addicts in the LGBTQ community.
+Ryan Delucia is from Neptune, is a Psychology and Pre-Social Work major, with an interest in counseling, addiction studies, gender and sexuality with a goal to be a therapist working with recovering addicts in the LGBTQ community.

 Sauncherie Greene is from East Hartford, CT and is a Psychology major.

 Kayla Miller is the chapter’s new Vice President.
-She is from Middletown, is a Psychology major, with interest in Clinical Child Psychology.
+She is from Middletown, is a Psychology major, with an interest in Clinical Child Psychology.
 She is a first year Brookdale student and a member of Phi Theta Kappa.